-It is our policy to deter and, where we can prevent, the use of the EXL Private Bank as a conduit for illegal money laundering activities.
+It is our policy to deter and, where we can prevent, the use of the EXL PB as a conduit for illegal money laundering activities.
 Our staff can only implement this policy if they understand the background to it and how it works in the context of our day-to-day business.
 The success of our policy depends on the vigilance of everyone.

 For these policies to be effectively implemented, the Financial Institution and its entire staff need to be: